skatrav1/upload-pictures/README.md

 ## Uploading Photos

 Users can upload photos using the form available at `http://localhost:3000/photos/new`.
 The form includes fields for the photo's title, description, and the image file.
+The uploaded photos can be viewed in the folder - "public/uploads/photo/image/4ee31771732a25240d8b"

 ## Admin Features